rimar1337/rinds/README.md

 }
 ```

+If you are specifically trying to run any of the preexisting feeds, make sure to use the rkey as defined in the /pkg/feeds/*/feed.go and main.go files

 ## Env
 You can check out `.env.example` for an example
+The port is for your feedgen serve, not your postgres port

 ## Postgres
 Be sure to set up `.env` correctly